 Pour the crumb mixture into your tart pan and using your fingers, firmly press the mixture into the bottom and up the sides of your pan to form a crust.

 Bake in a 350-degree oven for about 9-10 minutes.
 Remove and place on a wire rack to cool.
 Cool, at least 30 minutes before adding the Meyer lemon filling.

-Meanwhile, prepare the Meyer lemon filling by adding sugar and cornstarch to a large saucepan.
-Add three eggs, three egg yolks, and your Meyer lemon juice and whisk well.
+Meanwhile, prepare the lemon filling by adding sugar and cornstarch to a large saucepan.
+Add three eggs, three egg yolks, and the Meyer lemon juice and whisk well.

-Bring to a boil over medium heat and be sure to whisk constantly.
+Bring this mixture to a boil over medium heat and be sure to whisk constantly.
 If you don’t, you could end up with brown bits in your lemon curd.
 Boil for 1-1 1/2 minutes or until thickened.
-Remove your pan from the heat and add the lemon zest and butter.
+Remove the pan from the heat and add the lemon zest and butter.
 Continue whisking until the butter is dissolved and the filling is well mixed.

-Pour into a small bowl and place into a larger bowl of ice.
+Pour the lemon filling into a small bowl and place into a larger bowl of ice.
 Let stand 15 minutes.

 This filling was so delicious; I ended up scrapping my mixing bowl clean and eating all of the leftover filling, which is something I usually leave up to my husband who loves all cake batter, cookie dough, pie fillings, etc. left in mixing bowls after making a dessert.

 Voila!
 Doesn’t this look divine?